kenohassler/sds011-rs/README.md

 systems as well as embedded devices.

 ## Features
-* `use_sync`: To use the synchronous interface, enable this feature.
+* `sync`: To use the synchronous interface, enable this feature.
   By default, this library exposes an async API.

 ## Examples